Content table

 Regardless of the chances, let’s explore the possibilities of pregnancy symptoms at this stage.

 The processes leading up to pregnancy all begin with intercourse during ovulation.
-Once the egg and sperm have met and got fertilized, the zygote will travel down the fallopian tube into the uterus.
-Here the zygote implants into the uterine wall around 6 DPO to 12 DPO.
+Once the egg and sperm have meet and get fertilized, the zygote will travel down the fallopian tube into the uterus.
+Here, the zygote implants into the uterine wall at around 6 DPO to 12 DPO.

-During this descent, your body undergoes changes along with the continuous growth of the zygote.
-Your body continues to release hormones like progesterone and estrogen that are essential for pregnancy as well.
+During this descent, your body changes along with the continuous growth of the zygote.
+Your body continues releasing hormones like progesterone and estrogen, essential for pregnancy.

 Even at 4 DPO, your hormones are erratic due to the possible pregnancy that is setting in.

-Normally, the progesterone hormone level increases and remains elevated during the luteal phase–which is the second part of your menstrual cycle, starting after ovulation and ending with the first day of your next period.
+Normally, the progesterone hormone level increases and remains elevated during the luteal phase–the second part of your menstrual cycle, starting after ovulation and ending with the first day of your next period.

 Your progesterone level is usually checked about a week after you ovulate.
 If conception has not occurred, progesterone levels will begin falling and your period will start.